# #

 Instead of a physical showcase situated in space, the 2020 showcase is now published here on UWM’s Digital Commons.
 Being resilient, creative individuals, the students represented here demonstrated remarkable flexibility during a time when several unfamiliar obstacles were being hurled at them.
 Despite the sudden disruption of their lives, the DAC students represented here not only completed their capstone projects but did so with stunning results.

-First, one of the DAC capstone cohort was profiled every few days on the DAC site through the end of semester.
-In each, DAC students discussed the work they completed that semester.
+In each of the project pages linked to below, you’ll find a discussion of the semester’s work.
 In considering these projects, they also shared their experiences, their processes, and reflected upon moments of success (and sometimes failure).

 # # #

-In the very near future, we’ll also be archiving and publishing the capstone projects with UWM’s Digital Commons.
-This curated collection will ensure that these works are preserved in a safe, secure location for the foreseeable future.
-This collection is significant as this will be the first volume in what we hope will be an ongoing collection.
+The capstone projects are published and archived on UWM’s Digital Commons https://dc.uwm.edu/daccap/.
+This collection is significant as it is the first volume in what we hope will be an ongoing collection.
 It says a great deal that this cohort would take up this sort of endeavor during a time of global crisis.